International Citizens Insurance Logo

 Coverage Maximums (Aggregate limits, or policy maximums): Most international insurance plans have a lifetime maximum, condition maximum, or annual maximum that will be listed under your policy benefits.
 Here is a breakdown of how each maximum works:

-- Annual Maximum – Some policies have maximum coverage that resets every year at renewal.
-To give you an example, let’s say you have a medical emergency that costs $2 million but your plan has a $1.5 million annual maximum.
-The plan will only cover $1.5 million for that certificate period year.
+1. Annual Maximum: Some policies have a maximum coverage that resets annually at renewal.
+For example, let’s say you have a medical emergency that costs $2 million, but your plan has a $1.5 million annual maximum.
+The plan will only cover $1.5 million for that certificate period.
 If the $2 million is incurred in the same policy year, then you will pay the remaining $500,000.
 At the renewal of your plan at the end of the year, the plan will again offer $1.5 million in coverage.

-- Condition Maximum (Per Injury, or Per Illness Maximum) – The total amount that an insurance plan will pay per condition.
+2. Condition Maximum (Per Injury, or Per Illness Maximum): The total amount that an insurance plan will pay per condition.
 As an example, let’s say you have a $100,000 coverage maximum per injury or illness on your plan.
 If you have an injury that requires hospitalization, physical therapy, and regular doctor follow-ups, the maximum amount the plan will cover for all of these related expenses is $100,000.
-If you have a new unrelated illness or injury, you would be entitled to coverage up to $100,000 for that condition.
+If you have a new, unrelated illness or injury, you would be entitled to coverage up to $100,000 for that condition.

-- Lifetime Maximum – The maximum amount a plan will cover for each insured over the lifetime of the policy.
-Once the lifetime maximum has been paid, there are no more benefits covered under the policy.
-So, to give you an example, let’s say your plan has a $5 million lifetime maximum.
+3. Lifetime Maximum: The maximum amount a plan will cover for each insured over the lifetime of the policy.
+Once the lifetime maximum has been reached, no further benefits are covered under the policy.
+For example, let’s say your plan has a $5 million lifetime maximum.
 In the first year, if you have $1 million in paid claims.
-In this case, the policy will only pay $4 million for eligible expenses for the remaining life of the policy.
-Once you meet the lifetime maximum, no further expenses are covered and you may need to seek a new insurance plan.
+In this case, the policy will only pay $4 million for eligible expenses for the remainder of the policy’s life.
+Once you meet the lifetime maximum, no further costs are covered, and you may need to seek a new insurance plan.

 Covered Expenses: Expenses that the insurance company agrees to cover based on the insurance policy purchased.
 A summary of “covered expenses” will be listed in the Schedule of Benefits.

-Covered Reasons: The specific situations and events that are covered by a specific coverage or policy.
+Covered Reasons: The specific situations and events that are covered by a particular coverage or policy.

 Death Benefit (Survivor Benefit): The total compensation that is paid to the beneficiary of the life insurance plan when the insured passes away.

 Dependent: Usually a spouse and/or children who are legally dependent on the insured.
-Depending on the insurance plan, dependents may qualify for insurance coverage on the insured’s policy.
+Depending on the insurance plan, dependents may be eligible for coverage under the insured’s policy.

 Effective Date: The date when the insurance coverage becomes effective.